cmdcolin/cmdcolin.github.io/_pages/projects.md

 [google scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=--FwzsgAAAAJ)
 for publications.
 Our jbrowse 2 paper was
 [recently published](https://www.biorxiv.org/content/10.1101/2022.07.28.501447v1)
 which I was proud to be first author of.
-I am experienced with RNA-seq, ChIP-seq, WGS, structural variant analysis, and other types

 ## Bioinformatics stuff